ShaunDM/starter-restaurant-reservation/README.md

 ## Currently a work in progress.

-Application is completed, but currently learning pupppetteer to update the tests.
+Application is completed, but currently learning puppeteer to update the tests.

 ## Purpose